BetaDeltic/YASudoku/README.md

 ## Conventions
 - Properties that start with an underscore are never meant to be used outside of accessor, including parent class
-- internal is used to highlight methods or properties that are only used in tests
+- internal is used to highlight methods or properties that are used in tests and could otherwise be private